Shinjuku Golden Gai: Streetscape

 Golden Gai is a few minutes' walk from the East Exit of Shinjuku Station, between the Shinjuku City Office and the Hanazono Shrine.
 Its architectural importance is that it provides a view into the relatively recent past of Tokyo, when large parts of the city resembled present-day Golden Gai, particularly in terms of the extremely narrow lanes and the tiny two-story buildings.

 Nowadays, most of the surrounding area has been redeveloped: The street plans have been changed to create much wider roads and larger building plots, and most of the buildings themselves are now much larger high- or medium- rise developments.
 This has left Golden Gai as one of a decreasing number of examples of the nature of Tokyo before Japan's "economic miracle" that took place in the latter half of the 20th century.

 Typically, the buildings are just a few feet wide and are built so close to the ones next door that they nearly touch.
 Most are two-story, having a small bar at street level and either another bar or a tiny flat upstairs, reached by a steep set of stairs.
 None of the bars are very large.
 Some are so small that they can fit only five or so customers at one time.
 The buildings are generally ramshackle, and the alleys are dimly lit, giving the area a very scruffy and run-down appearance.
-However, Golden Gai is not a cheap place to drink, and the clientele that it attracts are generally well off.
+However, Golden Gai is not a cheap place to drink.

 Shinjuku Golden Street Theatre is a tiny theater in one corner of Golden Gai that puts on mainly comedy shows.